Maarten Tjallingii

 Maarten Pieter Tjallingii (/tʃəˈlɪŋɡi/ chə-LING-ghee; born 5 November 1977) is a Dutch former professional racing cyclist, who rode professionally between 2003 and 2016.

 Career

+Maarten Tjallingii was born in Leeuwarden.
+He lost one of his kidneys as a child.

-Born in Leeuwarden, Tjallingii's biggest win was the 2006 Tour of Belgium.
+Tjallingii's biggest win was the 2006 Tour of Belgium.
 A frequent participant in breakaways in major races, his other most notable performances include a third place at the 2011 Paris–Roubaix and spending four days in the King of the Mountains jersey in the 2014 Giro d'Italia.

 Tjallingii was selected to ride the 2012 Tour de France, but crashed on stage 3, he continued for another 40 km and finished it over ten minutes behind the winner Peter Sagan.
 However he did not start stage 4, reportedly with a fractured left hip, becoming the third retirement of the 2012 Tour.